SnaBe/object-detection/README.md

 ### 1. Images can be JPEG, JPG, PNG or other commonly used image file types.

-Add our images file path
+Add our images file path (Tested on Windows & Linux)
 ```
 my_image = cv2.imread('./images/harry-meghan.jpg')
 ```